 The boat was brought to the main dock and we threw our bags in.
 I had sorted laughed at David as he continued to put layers on that morning but I would regret not bundling up a little more.
 We had our plastic reef shoes for in the boat so didn’t have to go barefoot since they had us remove our street shoes.
-Our bags included sun screen (which helped me avoid wind and sun burn in my face), lots of water and micro fibre towels in case we decided to swim (bathing suits were our first layer).
+Our bags included sun screen (which helped me avoid wind and sun burn in my face), replacement contact kits (just in case), lots of water and micro fibre towels in case we decided to swim (bathing suits were our first layer).

 Heading For Positano

 Pushing off the dock we mugged for our first pics and headed out of the quieter water of the marina.
 David played a little to get a feel for the boat and then increased the speed to flatten us out.
 Sitting just in front of the helm console where David was driving from, I had a great view with wind and sun beating on me.
 I generally found it bearable when I had sun and wind but when the sun was gone, I quickly chilled down.
 As David had warned me, when we were running at regular speeds the ride was quite bumpy.
 By the end of the day I felt quite beat up.

 But while the boat ride itself was less than desirable, the experience was great.
 On our first leg we headed off from Sorrento with Capri right ahead.
 While most boat renters head to Capri, this was not on our agenda this trip.